 And it’s not just open, categorized community races being held.
 Zwift has also organized a Pro-Am Invitational Race Series where each stage’s world will be raced by top pros and amateurs the day before the stage opens for the rest of the Zwift community.

 The Pro-Am Series races will happen at 11am PST/7pm GMT the day before each new stage begins.
-There will men’s races and women’s races, and it appears as though they’ll alternate between the two each stage.
+There will men’s races and women’s races alternatively between each stage.